alibaba/Virtualview-Android/README.md

 ### Import Library

-Please find the latest version(1.0.1 so far) in maven repository.
+Please find the latest version in [release notes](https://github.com/alibaba/Virtualview-Android/releases).
 The newest version has been upload to jcenter and MavenCentral, make sure you have added at least one of these repositories.
+As follow:

 For gradle:
 ``` gradle